Written by 10:07 PM Clarification, Insights • One Comment

 YHWH: The Meaning Behind the Name

-In the Bible, the term “YHWH” (often rendered as “Yahweh” or “Jehovah”) is central to the understanding of God in the Jewish tradition.
-However, it’s important to clarify that “YHWH” is not a personal name but rather a profound statement of existence.
-It translates to “I AM,” derived from the Hebrew verb hayah, meaning “to be.”
-In Exodus 3:14, when Moses asks God for His name, God replies, “I AM WHO I AM.”
-This statement emphasizes God’s eternal and self-sustaining nature, suggesting that He exists beyond time and creation.
+In the Bible, the term “YHWH” (often rendered as “Yahweh” or “Jehovah”) is the personal and sacred name of God revealed in the Hebrew Scriptures.
+It is derived from the Hebrew verb hayah (היה), meaning “to be.”
+In Exodus 3:14, when Moses asks God for His name, God replies, “I AM WHO I AM” (Ehyeh Asher Ehyeh), expressing God’s eternal, self-existent nature.
+Immediately after, God identifies Himself as “YHWH”, signifying “He is” — the One who was, is, and always will be.
+The name represents God’s unchanging, timeless essence, beyond all creation and limitation.

 Debunking the Myth: Allah as the “Moon God”